anthemion-org/ogle-web/README.md

 - Converting `uNew` to a closure-producing factory caused the test to run 40% longer.

 There are only five methods in the Pt2 API, so these results are not encouraging.

+Speaking of closures, a class like `tPoolDie` could be replaced with a factory that returns a die-generating function, with the state in the class being converted to a closure.
+Many JavaScript developers would consider that more idiomatic, but is it better?
+The class implementation has an obvious structure that requires no knowledge of closures, it cleanly separates initialization code from the class’s API, and it allows instance state to be viewed in the debugger without expanding _Variables_ window entries, or visiting the factory function.

 Classes provide efficient support for methods.
 They also neatly package your data, the methods that operate on that data, and the documentation for both.